 We all remember when a few years ago tens of thousands of people voluntarily took an icy shower in the course of the so-called Ice Bucket Challenge to draw attention to the disease ALS.
 What started as a video challenge among friends on social networks spread rapidly around the world and ultimately became a topic of conversation in all media.

 Whoever manages to deliver a masterpiece like this, then has to deal with the question of how this achievement can be expressed in numbers and which contributions were published where.
-Media monitoring tools can be of great use here, as they search automatically for the terms defined by the user.
-Available media include classic TV or radio, but also web TV such as YouTube or social media stories and podcasts.
+Media monitoring tools can be of great use here, as they search automatically for the terms defined by the user – for example, the name of the video challenge you promoted to give visibility to your product.

 Other selected topics: